-- positions

-- ▶ Research Director, IIJ Research Lab

-- Guest Professor, Keio SFC

-- Adjunct Professor, JAIST

-- Board member, WIDE Project

-- ▶ bio

-- ▶ BE in electronics from Kobe University in 1984.

-- started as a hardware engineer at Canon, Inc, then became interested in operating systems

-- ▶ M.Eng in computer science from Cornell University in 1993

-- studied computer science and distributed systems

-- Researcher at Sony Computer Science Labs from 1996

-- research on the Internet

-- Ph.D.
-(Media and Governance) from Keio University in 2001

-- Researcher at IIJ from 2004

-- research topics

-- ▶ Internet measurement and management

-- networking support in operating systems

-class overview
+- BE in electronics from Kobe University in 1984. - started as a hardware engineer at Canon, Inc, then became interested in operating systems - M.Eng in computer science from Cornell University in 1993 - studied computer science and distributed systems - Researcher at Sony Computer Science Labs from 1996 - research on the Internet - ▶ Ph.D.
+(Media and Governance) from Keio University in 2001 - Researcher at IIJ from 2004 - research topics - Internet measurement and management - networking support in operating systems - datacenter management and cloud services class overview